runtimeverification/wasm-semantics/README.md

 ### Semantics Layout

-The following files constitute the KEVM semantics:
+The following files constitute the KWASM semantics:

 -   [data.md](data.md) provides the (functional) data of WASM (basic types, type constructors, and values).
 -   [wasm.md](wasm.md) is the main KWASM semantics, containing the configuration and transition rules of WebAssembly.